-There's a wide range of CDL training schools and other commercial driver training options, to choose from.
-In fact, it can be down-right confusing when looking for a driving school!
+There's a wide range of CDL truck driving schools and other commercial driver training options to choose from.
+In fact, it can be down-right confusing when looking for a driving school.

-We'll keep the CDL and truck driver training options as simple and straight forward as we can.
+We'll keep the various truck driver training options available to you, simple and straight forward.

-If you're looking for a trucker education program, you've already made the most important decision of your trucking career....to become a professional truck driver.
+If you're in search of a truck driving school, you've already made the most important decision of your trucking career....to become a professional truck driver.

-The second vital choice you'll need to make, is choosing a program to suit your needs.
+The second most important choice you'll need to make, is choosing a driver training school to suit your needs.

 This option goes by many different names..... it's sometimes called company sponsored CDL training, company paid CDL training, free truck driving school, or free CDL training.....all terms mean the same thing.

 These programs essentially mean that the trucking company or carrier, will teach or train individuals how to drive a tractor trailer, with the end result of course, being a Class A license or CDL.